cmacrae/savemacos/README.md

 So what does this script do?
 ----------------------------
-In a nutshell, this script will install [pkgsrc](http://pkgsrc.net), [pkgin](http://pkgin.net), add our package repo, and set up your PATH & MANPATH evaluation.
+In a nutshell, this script will install [pkgsrc](http://pkgsrc.net), [pkgin](http://pkgin.net), add [Joyent](https://github.com/joyent)'s package repo, and set up your PATH & MANPATH evaluation.

 If you're familiar with shell, peruse through the code, it should be pretty clear what's happening :)

 Unobtrusive
 -----------
 Save OS X won't pollute your system by inserting libraries here and there, or dotting files all over the place.
-Installation is confined to a very select few directories, namely: `/usr/pkg` & `/var/db/pkg*`
+Installation is confined to a very select few directories, namely: `/usr/pkg` & `/var/db/pkgin`

 Want to uninstall Save OS X?
-It's as easy as: `sudo rm -r /usr/pkg* /var/db/pkg*`
+It's as easy as: `sudo rm -r /usr/pkg /var/db/pkgin /etc/{man,}paths.d/pkgsrc`

 pkgin usage
 -----------